holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.5.2 Routing External References

 Whenever Governance outside the Circle references the Circle itself or any Role in the Circle, a Circle Lead may update that reference to instead refer to another Role in the Circle.
-This does not require using the Governance Process of any Circle.
+This clarification is not considered a change to that Circle's Governance.

 #### 1.5.3 Amending the Circle Lead Role